pachyderm/docs/content/2.3.x/deploy-manage/deploy/on-premises.md

 This page walks you through the fundamentals of what you need to know about Kubernetes, persistent volumes, and object stores to deploy Pachyderm on-premises.

-!!!
-Note "Check Also"
+{{% notice info %}}
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
 - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up of an Ingress.
 - Troubleshooting a deployment?
 Check out [Troubleshooting Deployments](../../troubleshooting/deploy-troubleshooting.md).

-!!!
-Attention
+{{% /notice %}}

+{{% notice tip %}}
 We are now shipping Pachyderm with an **optional embedded proxy**  allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).
+{{% /notice %}}

 ## Introduction

 Deploying Pachyderm successfully on-premises requires a few prerequisites.